St Herman's Orthodox Church

 The Holy Fire from the Lord's Tomb in Jerusalem was brought to St Herman's and burns on our altar and on our "Golgotha" Table.

-WITH JOY WE RECEIVED DANE AND TOM into the Church through Holy Baptism and Chrismation yesterday morning before the Memorial Divine Liturgy.
-This morning, we receive Blake into the Church through Baptism and Chrismation in the Divine Liturgy of St Basil.
+WITH JOY WE RECEIVED Kyle Baker (St Paisios), Anna Savitt (St Anna, Mother of the Theotokos), Ben Hanson (Thomas the Apostle), and Caleb Gilbertson (St Joseph the Hesychast) into the Church through Holy Baptism and Chrismation yesterday morning.
 We will honor our new Church members at the coffee hour this morning following the Divine Liturgy.

-WE RECEIVE Kyle and Anna, Benjamin and Caleb through Baptism and Chrismation next Saturday, Apr 20 at 10 am.
-This is the baptismal service only.
+WE RECEIVE Rob Kerr through Baptism and Chrismation, and Alexa Zhulin through Chrismation, at the Divine Liturgy next Saturday, Apr 27.
+The service begins at 9 am.
 We receive Rob through Baptism and Chrismation, and Alexa through Chrismation, at the Divine Liturgy of St John Chrysostom on Lazarus Saturday at 9 am, Apr 27.

 PREPARATIONS FOR GREAT AND HOLY WEEK.